tpaytn/accountDemo/README.md

-# Simple single-page react app to request and display some account information
+# Single-page react app to request and display some account information

 GETs a list of Accounts.